MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P02-Creating -a-Rails-App/content.md

 The _Model_ enables us to map a database table with a Ruby object.
 It can handle associations, validations, queries and more.

-The _Model_ maintains an active relationship with a library called _ActiveRecord_, which Rails uses to manage the relationship with the datbase.
+The _Model_ maintains an active relationship with a library called _ActiveRecord_, which Rails uses to manage the relationship with the database.

 ## The View

 The _View_ handles the formatting and presentation of data.

-In this tutorial, we are using Rails in API only mode, which means we will be rending _JSON_ instead of _HTML_ views.
+In this tutorial, we are using Rails in _API_ mode, which means we will be rending _JSON_ instead of _HTML_ views.

 ## The Controller